Critical Conversations on Critical Infrastructure Ep. 1: “Where’s the automation ‘Promised Land’?”

 There’s a false notion in IT that the network automation train has already left the station.
 That, if you’re not on it, you and your network are on the brink of obsolescence.
 It’s a toxic narrative that probably scares more people away from trying their hand at automation than it helps.

-In the spirit of challenging the hype, pros from across the IT industry gathered last week to discern what’s truly helpful when it comes to the automation conversation (to see the full conversation, join the Network VIP community).
+In the spirit of challenging the hype, pros from across the IT industry gathered last week to discern what’s truly helpful when it comes to the automation conversation.

 Panelist: Jon Macy [LinkedIn], Director and Principal Engineer, Cerner Corporation